-A lot goes on in the workplace, beyond getting down to meet clients or customers need.
+A lot goes on in the workplace, beyond getting down to meet client or customer needs.
 Sometimes, you will find yourself torn in between joining various cliques among staff who have been drawn together by common interests and agenda.
 At other times, you’ll find that some persons get promoted faster than others because they are familiar with the people at the helm of affairs on a personal note.
 Then again, you may notice that there is some sort of ‘cold war’ between one or two department heads, for some reasons unknown to you.
 All you notice is that there’s no love lost, and that things are probably more complicated than you’ll ever understand.

 These scenarios may not be typical of the company where you work, but, make no mistake about it, office politics is real for many people!
 They have to deal with it – day in-day out.